andersdra/docker-mplabx/README.md

 Microchip XC8, XC16, XC32

 - Easy update of IDE + toolchains
-- Simple storage of specific environments
+- Simple storage and sharing of specific environments

 MPLAB X runs as an unprivileged user (inside container, docker daemon is always root!) with all container capabilities dropped except `mknod` which is needed for replugging to work.